 Legislation

-The Committee welcomes that the amendment, in December 2004, to article 14, paragraph 1 of the Military Act which adjusted the minimum age for voluntary enlistment from 17 to 18.
+The Committee welcomes that the amendment made in December 2004 to article 14, paragraph 1, of the Military Act which adjusted the minimum age for voluntary enlistment from 17 to 18.
 However, the Committee remains concerned that there are no specific provisions criminalizing the compulsory recruitment or involving in hostilities of a person under the age of 18.

-The Committee recommends the State party to
+The Committee recommends that the State party:

-explicitly prohibit by law the violation of the provisions of the Optional Protocol regarding the recruitment and involvement of children in hostilities;
+Explicitly prohibit by law the violation of the provisions of the Optional Protocol regarding the recruitment and involvement of children in hostilities;

-Ensure that all legislation are fully harmonised with the provisions of the Optional Protocol; and
+Ensure that all legislation is fully harmonized with the provisions of the Optional Protocol;

 Ensure that all military codes, manuals and other military directives are in accordance with the provisions and the spirit of the Optional Protocol.